Team Building Activities for Preschool Teachers

 Respect for team members is the foundation for successful teams.
 Mutual respect among staff promotes collaboration, trust, integrity, and participation.

 Team members are more productive and committed to their jobs when they feel respected.
-Preschool directors can lead by example by respecting their staff to promote respect among team members.
+Directors can lead by example and demonstrate respect for their staff to promote a culture of respect among all team members.

 Here are some ideas for demonstrating respect among teams: